Private jet rage grows as a record number of fliers strain the system, causing plane shortages

 Turning away new business

 The cascade of problems has led some companies to halt sales and new customers.
-Sentient Jet just halted sales of jet cards as of midnight on Sept.
+Sentient Jet just stopped sales of jet cards as of midnight on Sept.
 30, saying it wants to focus on its existing customers.

-NetJets has halted sales of jet cards, fractional shares and leases for light-cabin aircraft — like the Citation XLS and Phenom 300.
+NetJets has halted sales of jet cards, fractional shares and leases for light cabin aircraft — like the Citation XLS and Phenom 300.
 The company said flight demand is the highest in its 57-year history, averaging 500 flights a day compared with under 400 in 2019.

 "The vast number of flights is taxing the air travel infrastructure in ways we haven't seen in years," the company said.
 Pausing light jet sales, along with other restrictions on card buyers, "allows the company to continue prioritizing what is most important — delivering the best possible experience to all owners."